bchristiani/adobe-cm-notification-webhook/README.md

 ## Sample Notifications in Action
 The different types of notifications and how they appear in Microsoft Teams are presented below.
-Each notification lists the existing pipeline steps and their current status so that the overall progress of the deployment can be tracked using the most recent message.
+Each notification lists the execution steps of the pipeline and its current status, so that the overall progress of the deployment can be read from the latest message.
 In addition, each message has a button that allows anyone with Cloud Manager access to access the details of the pipeline execution in Cloud Manager.

 ### Pipeline Started Notification